-Helping your child understand moods
+Helping your child accept ups and downs

-It can help your child a lot to know that it’s normal to have emotional ups and downs.
-One of the best ways to help your child understand this is to let her know that sometimes you feel flat too.
+It can help your child to know that emotional ups and downs are a part of life.
+One of the best ways to do this is to let your child know that sometimes you feel flat too.